giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 # Medina (2007) StOT model: basic

-This script computes a model of the grammaticality of implicit objects based on Medina (2007)'s variant of Stochastic Optimality Theory.
+This script computes a model of the grammaticality of implicit objects based on Medina (2007)'s variant of Stochastic Optimality Theory (StOT).

+Medina's analysis accounts for the gradient grammaticality of an implicit object across verbs, relying on StOT's floating constraints system.
+The input to the model has to contain the verb, its telicity, the perfectivity of the sentence, and the SPS of the verb.
+Medina's variant of StOT defines the re-ranking probabilities as a function of SPS, instead of assigning all constraints the same Gaussian distribution.

 ## Getting Started
 The script is standalone and runs on Python 3.
 It has been tested on Ubuntu 20.10.